Janis-kreu/academic-kickstart/content/post/earn-working-paper-on-language-training-covered-in-the-media/index.md

   focal_point: Smart
   preview_only: false
 ---
-The EARN working paper "**Early labour market entry, language acquisition and labour market success of refugees**", by Jacob Nielsen Arendt and Iben Bolvig has recently been covered in the Danish newspaper [Altinget](https://www.altinget.dk/arbejdsmarked/artikel/forskere-sprog-og-uddannelse-er-vejen-frem-hvis-flere-indvandrere-skal-i-job).
+The EARN working papers "**Early labour market entry, language acquisition and labour market success of refugees**", by Jacob Nielsen Arendt and Iben Bolvig and "**Language training and refugee's integration"** by Mette Foged, Jacob Nielsen Arendt, Iben Bolvig, Linea Hasager and Giovanni Peri have recently been covered in the Danish newspaper [Altinget](https://www.altinget.dk/arbejdsmarked/artikel/forskere-sprog-og-uddannelse-er-vejen-frem-hvis-flere-indvandrere-skal-i-job).